 Most who grow up in the mountains have a natural storytelling ability -- it's a cultural thing.
 Anyone who says it isn’t, is sorely misinformed or just plain unwilling to listen.
 Like so many others before me, I was unaware that my art of yarning a tale was anything unique.
 Assuming that writing good stories was akin to learning to tie shoes or ride a bike, I thought everyone could do exactly what I was doing – and in my defense, I had heard stories all my life – amazing stories about ordinary and extraordinary happenings.
 Most of us didn’t write them down – didn’t need to – these tales were mostly so good that the listener wasn’t likely to forget -- storytelling was something we all did.

 It wasn’t until my first year of undergrad that a college professor pulled me aside after class to talk to me about a story I had written about an old pair of tennis shoes that I had stolen from the girls' locker room in junior high.
 She wanted me to submit my essay to a regional writing contest named for William Faulkner.
-I thought she was just trying to build my confidence – she must be pulling a lot of students aside, right?
+I thought she was just trying to build my confidence – she must be pulling other students aside, right?
 She asked me to type it up, using my best grammar and punctuation and bring it back to her.
 I didn’t take her seriously, so I didn’t type the paper.
 I had other things to do.
 She typed it for me and submitted it on my behalf.
-It was about a month later that my professor ne to drive down to this awards ceremony.
-I had no time for that – I had a job.
+It was about a month later that my professor asked me to drive down to this awards ceremony.
+I had no time for that – I had a job, I was busy, I had obligations.
 She brought my award to class the next day.
 I was stunned and then scared … so scared – I had written my truth and people somewhere had read it and would still be reading it … it was going to be published.
 It was then that I started to listen as my professor began to talk to me about a career as a serious writer.

 As someone who now teaches college students, I cannot ignore how amazing this professor was and the impact she had on my life and so many others.
 She is also a role model for how I teach my own classes.
 We are still in touch, of course.

-I learned quickly that artists are called “starving” for good reason, so I became a journalist instead.
+I learned quickly that artists are “starving” for good reason, so I became a journalist instead.

-As we passed our 10th anniversary on October 1, 2020, I was amazed at how quickly we had grown, how much we learned, and the amount of amazingly talented writers we met and contracted.
-Since then, we've added two new imprints --- Martin & Miller Publishing, our non-fiction imprint; and Just Us Books, our advocacy, diversity and equity imprint.
+As Martin Sisters Publishing passed its 10th anniversary on October 1, 2020, I was amazed at how quickly we had grown, how much we learned, and the amount of amazingly talented writers we met and contracted.
+Since then, we've added two new imprints --- Martin & Miller Publishing, our non-fiction imprint, and Just Us Books, our advocacy, diversity, and equity imprint.

 Keep writing and reading.
 Thank you for dropping by.